HB-668

 Plain Language

-Mental health service providers may use AI systems to assist in therapy or counseling, but only if the provider maintains full responsibility for all interactions, outputs, and data use associated with the system.
-This is a gating condition — AI use in therapy is permissible only under this supervisory framework.
-The provider cannot delegate professional responsibility to the AI system.
+Mental health service providers are permitted to use AI systems to assist in therapy or counseling, but only if the provider maintains full responsibility for all interactions, outputs, and data use associated with the AI system.
+This is a gatekeeping condition — AI-assisted therapy is only lawful if the provider accepts and maintains complete professional accountability.
+The provider cannot delegate responsibility to the AI system or its developer.

 Statutory Text